godmoves/PhoenixGo/training/engine_test/README.md

-## Performance test of different engine
+## Performance test of different engines

 The elf v0 weight is used as the baseline weight.
 Time settings: 5s per move, no ponder.